tmavroidis/tmavroidis/README.md

 📫 You can reach me at tmavroidis@ntm.net

-💬 Currently working on code modernizations - RPGII to ILErpg and all the things that have to be changed to do it.
+💬 Currently working on code/database modernizations and all the things that have to change to make it work.

 <h3>Important Note</h3>